 The government, in conjunction with lenders, has launched a series of relief funds aimed at supporting businesses large and small through the coronavirus pandemic.
 But while these funds are useful to some companies, Virgin StartUp’s Head of Funding and Support, Lissa Gillott, says the Start Up Loan scheme is still as relevant as ever, particularly for founders in the early stages of their entrepreneurial journey.

 Lissa said: “Start Up Loans are absolutely key for people and businesses who are in the pre-start phase, and people who are just starting out.
 More so than ever at present we are working with entrepreneurs who are keen to start new businesses, taking advantage of the changes that we are seeing all around us.

 “The current funding relief options require founders to submit trading figures or self-certify as to what you will earn.
-And at the moment, these are due to end in September.

 “With a Start Up Loan, we’re looking at the viability of the business or idea and we’ll be around after these relief funds have gone.”